-Detailed information about the pension plan's fiduciary net position is available in the separately issued financial report for the State of New Jersey Public Employees Retirement System.
+Detailed information about the pension plan's fiduciary net position is available in the separately issued financial report for PERS.

 J. OTHER POST-EMPLOYMENT BENEFITS ("OPEB") OTHER THAN PENSIONS

 General Information About the OPEB Plan

 The Authority participates in the State Health Benefit Local Government Retired Employees Plan (the "Plan") which is a cost-sharing multiple-employer defined benefit other post-employment benefit ("OPEB") plan with a special funding situation.
 It covers employees of local government employers that have adopted a resolution to participate in the Plan.
 The Plan meets the definition of an equivalent arrangement as defined in paragraph 4 of GASB Statement No. 75, Accounting and Financial Reporting for the Post-employment Benefits Other Than Pensions ("GASB Statement No. 75"); therefore, assets are accumulated to pay associated benefits.
 For additional information about the Plan, please refer to the State of New Jersey (the "State"), Division of Pensions and Benefits' annual financial statements, which can be found at: